 Making A Successful Claim

 In order to make a successful claim, your solicitor will help you gather evidence to prove that you were owed a duty of care, that there was negligence in fulfilling that duty of care and that such negligence has had a direct impact on your health and finances.
 You will also be required to provide detailed statements, medical records and scan results, photographs, witness statements and financial evidence.

-Your Medical Negligence Solicitor will then have to contact the representatives of the defense team and inform them of your decision to make a claim for compensation.
-They will have to make their own findings and either accept or refuse any wrongdoing.
+Your Medical Negligence Solicitor will then have to contact the representatives of the defence team and inform them of your decision to make a claim for compensation.
+They will have to make their own findings and either accept or refuse any responsibility.
 If they refuse to accept liability, your solicitor may have to take up the case to be judged by a competent Judge in the law court.
-However, only a small percentage of negligence cases go all the way to a trial.
+However, only a small percentage of negligence cases go all the way to trial.

 Our team of NHS Medical Negligence Solicitors can assist you throughout the negligence compensation claims process and see you are adequately compensated.

 How Much Compensation For A Medical Negligence Claim?

 The amount of compensation you can receive after a successful medical negligence claim varies and can hardly be the same for two patients who suffered negligent treatment in the same hospital.
 Values for compensation can range between £1,000 for mild cases and to several millions of pounds for very severe cases.

 The worth of your compensation depends largely on various determinants surrounding your case.
 These include loss of earnings including anticipated future earnings, loss of inheritance, period of time required to make a full recovery as well as inconveniences to other family members.

 Compensation for medical negligence that can be claimed are broadly divided into General damages and Special damages.
 These two types of damages are calculated separately.